fhircat/CORD-19-on-FHIR/README.md

 ## Pubtator annotations

 We have also added another set of annotations from [Pubtator](https://www.ncbi.nlm.nih.gov/research/pubtator/).
 These are pulled from the Pubtator API via pmcid (PubMed Central id) from metadata file (see below).
 Not all PMC ids yielded annotations.
 These annotations have been converted from the source JSON into RDF Turtle format.

+### CORD-19 Dataset

 See an **RDF turtle** example [here](https://github.com/fhircat/CORD-19-on-FHIR/blob/master/examples/PMC212558_t.ttl).
 A number of **sparql queries** to identify the instances of different data types are aviable at [here](https://github.com/fhircat/CORD-19-on-FHIR/wiki/PubTator-Dataset).

 - Species:       2,030,458 instances
 - Gene:          1,235,829 instances